Herbal Essences: History

 Clairol introduced Herbal Essence in 1971.
 The original Herbal Essence (now called Herbal Essences) used a cartoon image of the nature girl in a pool on the front label.
 The original color of the shampoo was green, and could be seen through the clear plastic bottle packaging.
-In 1997, Herbal Essences products were introduced to the United Kingdom and other markets.
+In 1997, Herbal Essences products were introduced to the UK and other markets.

-Herbal Essences was sold to Procter & Gamble in 2001 from Clairol.
+In 2001, Clairol sold Herbal Essences to Procter & Gamble.
 The company was in a "long-term decline" according to Chairman and CEO A.G.
 Lafley.
 Currently, their shampoos and conditioners are characterized to be paraben, gluten, and sulfate-free.

-The company is developing sustainable strategies to cooperate with the environment.
+The company has been developing sustainable strategies to cooperate with the environment.
 They partnered up with World Wildlife Fund Canada to work together to plant native plants that will attract pollinators, renew wildlife habitats in Canada, and build healthy, biodiverse landscapes that are more resilient to climate change.
 Additionally, in 2016, as a part of the Herbal Essences Sustainability Program, they began purchasing certified renewable electricity credits—which come from windmills—for their Iowa City plant.

 In 2021, Procter & Gamble recalled about 30 of its hair products, including those of Herbal Essences, after detecting small amounts of the carcinogen benzene.